bussilab/shared_modules/README.md

 It contains a number of general purpose tools (numpy, pandas, jupyter, barnaba, etc).
 Notice that, due to the way the PYTHONPATH environment variable work, it is easy to override these modules with more recent versions if you need them.

+When this module is installed first, a new file is written in the [scripts](./scripts) directory documenting the exact version of each tool.
+For instance, [this is the file](./scripts/py-base-2022.11.29-requirements.txt) corresponding to the module installed on Nov 29, 2022.

 #### Group tools
 ```